awsdocs/amazon-sagemaker-developer-guide/doc_source/object2vec-howitworks.md

 ## Step 2: Train a Model<a name="object2vec-step-2-training-model"></a>

-TheAmazon SageMaker Object2Vec algorithm has the following main components:
+The Amazon SageMaker Object2Vec algorithm has the following main components:
 + **Two input channels** – The input channels take a pair of objects of the same or different types as inputs, and pass them to independent and customizable encoders\.
 + **Two encoders** – The two encoders, enc0 and enc1, convert each object into a fixed\-length embedding vector\.
 The encoded embeddings of the objects in the pair are then passed into a comparator\.
 + **A comparator** – The comparator compares the embeddings in different ways and outputs scores that indicate the strength of the relationship between the paired objects\.
 In the output score for a sentence pair\.
 For example, 1 indicates a strong relationship between a sentence pair, and 0 represents a weak relationship\.